practice area bg MOBILE practice area bg scaled

 Misconception #7: “Using a Lawyer for My Claim Will Take All My Money”

-The Reality: While not every insurance claim requires legal representation, Florida’s complex insurance laws and the tactics used by some insurance companies often make legal assistance necessary.
+The Reality: While not every insurance claim requires legal representation, Florida’s complex insurance laws and some insurers’ tactics often necessitate legal assistance.

 Consider hiring an attorney when:

-The Bottom Line: Hiring an insurance claim lawyer doesn’t “take all your money,” it can make you more in the long run, while protecting your rights and reducing stress.
+The Bottom Line: Hiring an expert Florida insurance claim lawyer doesn’t “take all your money”; it can make you more in the long run while protecting your rights and reducing stress.

 Misconception #8: “Business Interruption Coverage Will Pay for All Lost Income”